 This technology consists primarily of advanced cloud-based software, AI, machine learning algorithms, and advanced analytics that make paper-based systems obsolete.
 Acting as paperless manufacturing software, these platforms use interactive screens, dashboards, data collection devices, sensors, and reporting filters to deliver insights in real-time without printing the results on paper.

-Going paperless is cost-effective.
+Becoming a paperless machine shop is cost-effective.
 And soon, every manufacturer will use software solutions to run their business without paper.
 But what exactly is paperless manufacturing, and what are its key benefits?

 Paperless manufacturing uses software to replace paper-based monitoring and tracking.
 It captures all information used for production records and allows companies to enforce production processes within manufacturing.